 With this Android-based 10-inch e-ink tablet you can read and annotate any file thanks to its open Android OS

 The Kindle was supposed to change everything, but a decade on, its rare to see an e-book reader in the wild.
 So does that mean e-ink – the incredibly power-efficient, runs-for-a-month technology – is history?
-Let’s hope not, because if this new e-ink product is anything to go by, it still has plenty of life in it for travellers.
+Let’s hope not, because if this new e-ink product is anything to go by, it still has plenty of life in it for travelers.